11 Simple Steps To Using Your VA Home Loan

 Step 3: Determine eligibility

-Once you have connected with a VA Mortgage provider they can assist you in getting a copy of your Certificate of Eligibility.
+Once you have connected with a VA mortgage provider they can assist you in getting a copy of your Certificate of Eligibility.
 Your Certificate of Eligibility confirms that based on your service you are eligible for the VA Home Loan benefit.

 Step 4: Complete a loan application